 Although there are over 700 languages spoken in Indonesia, Bahasa Indonesia is spoken by nearly 100% of the population.
 Indonesian is a dialect of the Malay language and was originally a lingua franca of traders and migrants.
-It was adopted as the language of Indonesian nationalism at the Bandung Youth Conference of 1928 and became the official language of Indonesia upon Independence in 1945.
-It remains very similar to Malay, which is rich in adopted words from Sanskrit, Arabic, Persian and Chinese, but has been further enriched with adoptions of words from other languages, notably Javanese, Portuguese, Dutch and English.
+It is very similar to Malay, which is rich in adopted words from Sanskrit, Arabic, Persian and Chinese, as well as other languages, notably Javanese, Portuguese, Dutch and English.

 From an environmental perspective, Indonesia is a very important contributor to global biodiversity, with large areas of tropical forest and coral reefs still found in parts of the archipelago.
-Bali retains significant areas of monsoon forest, montane rainforest and mangrove forest, among other habitats.
-These natural areas are not only key conservation estates but are now an increasingly important sector of the burgeoning tourism industry.

 Indonesia is rich in natural resources, particularly petroleum, natural gas, and various precious gems and minerals.

 Likewise, the agriculture sector is strong and varied, producing rice, tea, coffee, spices, rubber and palm oil.
 It is the service sector, however, that is the largest contributor to GDP (at approximately 45%), followed by industry and agriculture.